gov-cy/govcy-frontend-renderer/DESIGN_ELEMENTS.md

  @param {object} label The label text.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {string} id The id of the datePicker.
 Will escape text.
  @param {string} name The name of the datePicker.
 Will escape text.
+ @param {string} value The value of the input.
+Will set this value if it is a valid date.
+The date should be in the format `YYYY-MM-DD`.
+Optional
  @param {object} hint The hint text.
 Optional.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {boolean} isPageHeading Is the label also the page heading?
 Optional, default is false.
 Can be true,false
  @param {string} classes Additional classes to add to the outer `govcy-form-control` container.
 Optional